zehao99/CEIT/README.md

 It can also be used on other "weird" types of EIT-like problem(**different differential equation compared to traditional EIT**), **this package is now focusing on Gauss-Newton solver**.
 If you are looking into impedance problem specifically, then maybe you want to check out this [package](https://github.com/liubenyuan/pyEIT).

-For more information, please check my paper (The link will be available after it's online).
+For more information, please check [my paper](https://ieeexplore.ieee.org/document/9254590).

 The `efem.py` module is written only for this problem, other modules can be reused in any other EIT application.